4 Tips and Techniques for How to Safely Cut Small Wood Pieces on a Miter Saw.

 Start by taping the small piece you want to cut to another longer board with the same thickness.
 Use painters tape so that it doesn’t leave residue and removes easily.

 Once the long board is taped to your short board, place a second long board over both pieces.
-That top board will let you hold the small piece safely in place when you cut small wood pieces with a Miter Saw.

-How to Cut Arrow Points or Pointed Ends
+How to Cut Pointed Wood Ends

 This one is easiest when you use pencils to mark your angles and cut lines too.